How to Choose the Best Stout Beer Glass

 Personalized Stout Glasses

 Whether you’re a fan of Founders Breakfast Stout as an after-dinner drink or a sweet Left Hand Milk Stout on Saturday afternoons, you’ll want to drink your favorite dark beer in these personalized stout glasses.
 Designed by Spiegelau, these unique glasses are like a hybrid of the English pub glass and a snifter.
 The wide bulb is perfect for accommodating the large head, but the special base is what makes this glass stand above all others.
 The tapered stem creates a steady flow of the beer, swirling the hops and enhancing the aroma with each sip you take.
-In these glasses, your porters and stouts will taste better than ever before.
+In these cool beer glasses, your porters and stouts will taste better than ever before.

 Where the Name “Stout” Comes From